 Up to $2.7 million, 2017-2018

 Australia is providing funds to employ additional teachers and improve internet connections in schools.
-A new building for the University of the South Pacific in Nauru will be completed within the 'Learning Village' that will also provide a new national library and teaching rooms for other tertiary institutions.
-A technical and vocational education and training (TVET) curriculum will be implemented to provide more internationally recognised TVET certificates and improve future job prospects of students.
+A new campus for the University of the South Pacific in Nauru will be completed in 2018 within the 'Learning Village', along with a national library and teaching rooms for other tertiary institutions.
+A technical and vocational education and training (TVET) curriculum will also be implemented through the new facilities to provide internationally-recognised TVET certificates across a range of fields and improve the future job prospects of students.